hiibolt/mbo/README.md

 ## Steps Chosen
-I chose to do all four major targets and all engineering requirements, I had nothing better to do tonight.
+I chose to do all four major targets and all engineering requirements, I had nothing better to do with my day and figured I'd enjoy the rare challenge.

 I started with **Order Book Reconstruction** to gain a better understanding of how the library worked, as it looked to be the most difficult comparatively.
 I was correct in this thought, and succeeded as a result. **CR** = Core Requirement, **PE** = Production Requirement, **SI** = Self-Imposed
 - 1. (SI) **Boilerplate**: Approx. 5-10m to select a stack and solid dependency foundation.